stang91/Work-Day-Scheduler-/README.md

 I also used user's,br3t, example on how to loop getItem() and setItem() using localStorage.
 For some apparent reason I just can't wrap my head around the concept.
 I spent hours trying to figure out how to code it, and always end up over complicated it. hopefully I finally understand it.
 It just might've been me over thinking it.

+I would also like to thank my brother, Sam Tang, for the helping out with the if else statements since I forgot to add the division agreement.

 ## What-I-would-like-to-do-or-try
-I would like to improve on this code because I feel that i can still tweek it a little more my gut says that it's not clean enough.
+I would like to improve on this code because I feel that I can still tweek it a little more my gut says that it's not clean enough.

+My brother, Sam, recommended using switch statement to write the time logic.
+I think he is right with his recommendation since it would look cleaner and simpler for the statement instead of nesting the ifs and elses.

 <code>